2014 Student Handbook, School of Architecture & Interior Design

 OWNERSHIP OF STUDENT WORK

 Ownership of all work produced by any student for any class at Andrews University is vested in the University.
-The School of Architecture, Art & Design requires that student works be retained for future use as exhibitions, evidence for accreditation visits and for The School archives.
+The School of Architecture & Interior Design requires that student works be retained for future use as exhibitions, evidence for accreditation visits and for The School archives.
 The work may be returned when it is no longer needed for these reasons.

 EGRESS STANDARDS and ACCESSIBILITY: The following standards SHALL be maintained: